CFDs are leveraged products that incur a high level of risk. Know more

 When Rates Decrease:

-Boosted Economic Activity: Lower interest rates make borrowing cheaper, encouraging increased consumer spending and business investment.
+Boosted Economic Activity: Lower interest rates make borrowing cheaper, encouraging increased consumer spending and business stock investment.
 This can lead to higher profits and rising stock prices.

 Beneficiary Sectors: Dividend-paying sectors like utilities and real estate investment trusts (REITs), along with large companies with strong balance sheets, often experience gains from lower rates.